jeremymaya/data-structures-and-algorithms/data-structures/SinglyLinkedList/README.md

 ### What is Linked List?

-A Linked List is a linear data structure made of a sequence of `Nodes` that are linked to each other.
+Linked List is a linear data structure made of a sequence of `Nodes` that are linked to each other.
 Each `Node` are linked together by the reference field.

 ```text
 +-------+---+   +-------+---+   +-------+---+